tmichalski/PokerLeague/README.md

 Install app dependencies
 > ```$ bower install```

+NOTE: Bower may ask you which version of AngularJS to use.
+If so, choose *angular#1.5.3* as of 6/12/2016.

 ### Run App
 Be sure the PokerLeagueAPI app is running and listening on whatever hostname:port is configured in /www/app/app.config.js